Nutrition - 5 Tips

 In accordance with government announcements and to prevent gatherings of more than 100 people, the Jardin des Plantes will be closed to the public starting Tuesday, March 17, 2020.

-Closure and complete suspension of classes starting Monday, March 16
+Closure and complete suspension of classes effective Monday, March 16

 Since the Faculty is closed to the public and students, the mock ECN exams will be administered at home, following the same format as the test held on Thursday, March 12.